cloudfabrix/rda-artifacts/pipelines/asset-discovery/windows/README.md

   * Create a Pstream for Windows Inventory
   * Create a Pstream for Topology Nodes and Edges
   * Create a GraphDB database and collection for Nodes and Edges
+  * Create or Update the Windows host ip list dataset

 * **Add Windows OS Credentials:**